Veterans Issues & Consumer Protection

 The State Department of Veterans Affairs (DVA) provides Residential Services, long-term chronic disease care and Advocacy for veterans honorably discharged from the Armed Forces.
 It has a

-Health Care Facility with 125 beds that provides extended
+Health Care Center with 125 beds that provides extended

 health care to veterans through physical therapy, occupational therapy,